-‘Dragon Ball Super’ Movie 2018: Saiyan Goku’s Last Battle In New Anime Beats DBS Story, Says Toei’s Akio Iyoku
+‘Dragon Ball Super’ Movie 2018: Saiyan Goku’s Last Battle In New Anime Beats ‘DBS’ Story, Says Akio Iyoku

 “I think that the major premise was that anything involving Dragon Ball required Toriyama ‘s involvement,” said Iyoku.

-The editor-in-chief says that Toriyama can come up with a “ridiculous setting” that surprises everyone but it’s just second nature to the manga creator.
+The editor-in-chief says that Toriyama can come up with a “ridiculous setting” that surprises everyone, but it’s just second nature to the manga creator.
 For example, Iyoku says “no one thought Vegeta and Bulma would get married,” but for Toriyama the idea was inevitable.

 The Dragon Ball creator also hand-picked Naohiro Shintani to be the character designer for the 2018 Dragon Ball Super movie.
 Toriyama wanted an artist who could create characters that looked awesome when facing forward, not just in a profile viewpoint.